b3nk4n/tensorlight/README.md

-# TensorTools
+# TensorLight

-TensorTools is a programming library for [TensorFlow](https://www.tensorflow.org/) based projects to reduce poilerplate code.
+TensorLight is a programming library for [TensorFlow](https://www.tensorflow.org/) based projects to reduce poilerplate code.

 ## Modules